How to Make a Fabric Closet Safe

 Step 7: How to Make a Fabric Closet Safe

 Place the zipper in the center of the hole and either pin or use basting tape.
+I like to use basting tape.
 Using a zipper foot sew around the zipper close to the edge of the fabric.
 The zipper is now installed.

 Step 8: How to Make a Fabric Closet Safe